alex347a/Obsidian/3. Semester/Signalbehandling/7 Realization.md

 ![[Pasted image 20251023084256.png]]
 Mistake, b should be negative, its $-b$ in the amplification.
 ![[Pasted image 20251023085450.png]]
-Look for new slides, he basically just isolates $y(n)$ like in the example above and then draws it, it is very simple and intuitive.
+Look 4 slides down (Example (type II)), he basically just isolates $y(n)$ like in the example above and then draws it, it is very simple and intuitive.
 This is type 1.

 ### Direct type 2 cascading
 ![[Pasted image 20251023085533.png]]